jansche/ACodeOfConductFramework/README.md

 -   **what you need** from other folks on the team to find a resolution.

-![A screenshot of a Teams conversation logging disrespectful behaviour of community members, providing a screenshot in the post, a description of what was going on and a list of names (spaced out in this screenshot for privacy reasons). ](media/image1.tiff){width="6.5in" height="3.9506944444444443in"}

 When you log an incident, please remember